Gun Blaze West: Main characters

 Viu is a cheerful, optimistic, and adventurous nine-year-old boy who dreams of becoming a gunman.
 He acts before he thinks and, because of his rash nature, takes on risky challenges without considering the consequences.
 Viu is determined to become Marcus Homer's apprentice in order to become strong enough to make the journey with him to Gun Blaze West.
 But after Homer is killed in a duel against Ken Brown, Viu is forced to train on his own and his journey to the West doesn't begin until five years later.
 His weapon is a pistol, inherited from Marcus homer, that has an enhances cartridge dispenser, as well as a Sign to the west on the hilt.
-He demonstrates remarkable ingenuity with the weapon, learning how to "fan" all by himself, discovering the hard edges you can club someone with, and, after using up the bullets, learning to fight by recoiling the hot spent cartridges.
-He has been described as the Volaitional of the characters, and his youthful counterpart was derived from "Johnny boy" in the provider O commercials in Japan at the time.
+He demonstrates remarkable ingenuity with the weapon.
+He teaches himself to "fan", discovers that the hard edges can be used to club someone, and learns to fight by recoiling the hot, spent cartridges after using up the bullets.